Wilfred0zz/BooKeeper/README.md

 ## Description
  This is a book store api where one can see books the authors and customers who have made purchases of the books.
  Please update the appsettings to match the password and user for your local database!!!
+ LMK if you need me to add Database SQL here!

  ### Installation/Setup
  Please install the required packages to run API